By Kelly Dent

 AWS boasts a huge, ever-growing range of products and services, and arguably the most comprehensive network of data centers the market currently has to offer.

-Today, it stands tall as the most established and enterprise-ready vendor, offering perhaps the richest capabilities when it comes to overseeing a massive number of resources and users.
+Today, it stands tall as the most established vendor, offering perhaps the richest capabilities when it comes to overseeing a massive number of resources and users.

-Gartner’s report on cloud IaaS vendors shows that AWS remains a clear leader in the market, dominating the cloud landscape and obviously benefitting from its early entrance into the cloud technology sphere.
+Gartner’s report on cloud IaaS and PaaS vendors shows that AWS remains a clear leader in the market, dominating the cloud landscape and obviously benefiting from its early entrance into the cloud technology sphere.

-Microsoft Azure is gaining ground as the preferred service of existing Microsoft customers, with Google’s offering entering the cloud battleground relatively recently as a ‘leader’.
+Microsoft Azure continues to gain ground as the preferred service of existing Microsoft customers, with Google’s offering entering the cloud battleground relatively recently as a ‘leader’.

-While other formidable competitors such as Alibaba Cloud and Oracle Cloud have increased in popularity over the last few years, AWS remains a strong front runner in the cloud computing industry, with competitors Azure and Google Cloud carving out their own modest share of the market.
+While other formidable competitors such as Alibaba Cloud and Oracle Cloud have also increased in popularity, AWS remains a strong front runner in the cloud computing industry, with competitors Azure and Google Cloud carving out their own modest share of the market.

 Tell us what you’re looking for and we’ll put together a job spec that’ll attract professionals with the skills and experience you need.